Asian shares mixed after tech-led rally on Wall Street

 BANGKOK — Stocks were mixed in Asia on Wednesday after a rally on Wall Street led by technology stocks.

-Share benchmarks rose in Tokyo, Hong Kong and Sydney but fell in Seoul and Shanghai.
+Share benchmarks rose in Tokyo, Hong Kong and Sydney but fell in Shanghai.
 U.S. futures were lower and oil prices pushed higher.

-Japan reported its trade deficit persisted in March as imports surged 31% thanks to soaring oil prices and a weakening yen.
-The deficit of 412 billion yen ($3.2 billion) for March was lower than the previous month's 670 billion yen but was quadruple analysts' estimates.
+Japan reported its trade deficit p ersisted in March as imports surged 31% thanks to soaring oil prices and a weakening yen.
+The deficit of 412 billion yen ($3.2 billion) for March was lower than the previous month's 670 billion yen but was quadruple analysts' estimates and a reversal from a surplus of 615 billion yen in March 2021.

 Data for the fiscal year that ended in March showed exports jumped almost 24% but were outpaced by imports, which climbed 33%.
 The fiscal year deficit of 5.4 trillion yen (nearly $42 billion) was the highest in seven years.